EMAIL: data@cperc.org.uk CALL: 01954 713570

 The Cambridgeshire Bat Group has been collecting records for decades and currently has 5000+ records which CPERC enquirers will now have access to.
 The information collected by the group has greatly increased our knowledge of bat species distributions and the locations of important roosting and hibernation sites.
 CPERC has worked closely with the bat group since we were established and we thank the bat group for their help and support over the years.

-Our latest newsletter is now available for download from here.
+Our latest newsletter is available for download.
 It contains many articles updating readers about projects we have been focussing on over the past year and also other general news for those with an interest in the wildlife of Cambridgeshire and Peterborough.

-Please see here for an exciting new report detailing information from a new study into the habitats of Cambridgeshire.
+An exciting new report is available, detailing information from a new study into the habitats of Cambridgeshire.
 The work was carried out by Natural Capital Solutions and commissioned by the Cambridgeshire and Peterborough Biodiversity Partnership, and was a desk based study gathering together many sources of available digital information on the habitats of Cambridgeshire and Peterborough.
 CPERC's main contribution was providing the 1990s Phase 1 habitat data that we digitised into GIS from scanned maps over a number of years.

 The report details the current status of known habitats in the area, and interestingly compares this with the information from surveys in the 1930s.
 Many maps are shown in the report detailing different aspects including potential habitat networks and opportunities.

 Please see our latest newsletter for updates about our work over the previous year and related news.
-It can be downloaded here CPERC Newsletter.
+It can be downloaded here.

 Henry Berman, known to CPERC as a hymenoptera (mainly bumblebee) recorder recently passed away.
 He was known to many others as a former Biology teacher at St Ivo School.
 Henry sent many records on to CPERC since we started for which we are grateful.
 An obituary was written for the Huntingdonshire Fauna and Flora Society Annual Report and this can be downloaded here.
 Thank you to Barry Dickerson for this.